 Oppy's political pursuits began when he joined the 'People's Freedom' movement, which related to land in Moorabbin that was to be used to create an airport, despite protests from locals.
 Lord Casey, a candidate for a new party called the United Australia Party, and member of the seat of Corio, recommended that Opperman stand for the Liberal Party.
 Oppy did so and won the seat of Corio in 1949.
 He held the seat for 17 straight years (1949-1966).
 Opperman was described as a 'precocious young backbencher' by Malcolm Fraser.
 In 1956, he was also appointed as Government Whip.

 Oppy was promoted five years later in 1961 to Minister of Shipping and Transport.
-His focus was on lowering the high road tolls by promoting the use of seatbelts.
+His focus was on lowering the high road death tolls by promoting the use of seatbelts.
 In a candid statement, Opperman said that 'In the next decade, road tolls will equal half of the migration population intake' in addition to 'the road toll between 1945 and 1960 being 20% higher than Australian battle deaths from WWII'.
 Opperman was also adamant that bicycles should not require a licence.
-In fact, Oppy was instrumental in creation of 'Bike Ed' programs in Primary Schools.
+In fact, Oppy was instrumental in the creation of 'Bike Ed' programs in Primary Schools.

 In 1964 Opperman became Immigration Minister for the Liberal Government, and pushed the idea of skilled migration as a real investment and advantage for Australia.
 During his period as Minister, laws were relaxed on Asian migration, and deals were made between Australian and Holland, as well as Malta.

-Oppy's next role was as the high Commissioner to Malta, the first role of its kind for Australia.
+Oppy's next role was as the High Commissioner to Malta, the first role of its kind for Australia.
 Opperman held this position from 1969-1972, moving overseas.
 Unfortunately, in the same year, Opperman also suffered cardiac arrest.
 At this point, he was almost 20 kg overweight and had experienced much public scrutiny and pressure.

 Oppy was always a cyclist, despite his health not always being up to scratch.
-He even pressed a 'cycling pool' being installed in Parliament to get the fitness of politicians up.
+He even pressed for a 'cycling pool' being installed in Parliament to get the fitness of politicians up.
 He never lost his racing spirit, nor his '..unassuming personality and his unfailing sense of humour' as Bruce Small once put.

 Knighthood and Retirement